couchbaselabs/sync-gateway-tests/README.md

 To run a particular test, try `node tests/liteserv-phalanx.js`

-## How to run tests agains Android LiteServ
+## How to run tests against Android LiteServ

  - Download an Android emultator and Android SDK